br3ndonland/R-guide/R-guide.md

       - Plotting factorial datasets

-          - Sample code from the R Graphics Cookbook ch.2 “Creating a box plot”:
+          - Sample code from the R Graphics Cookbook ch.2 ‘Creating a box plot’:
           - *TODO: break up this code chunk, reformat code to be more PEP 8-like*